Jet Moto 2: Legacy

-Jet Moto 2 was the last game developed by SingleTrac for publisher Sony Computer Entertainment.
-Pacific Coast Power & Light developed Jet Moto 3, with 989 Sports publishing the third title.
+Jet Moto 2 was the last game developed by SingleTrac for publisher Sony Computer Entertainment, as they would later be acquired by GT Interactive.
+Pacific Coast Power & Light developed Jet Moto 3, with 989 Studios publishing the third title.
 Jet Moto 3 was released August 31, 1999 exclusively in North America.
 To date it is the last title in the series to be released.
 Two other titles were cancelled during their development.
 Pacific Coast Power & Light was also developing Jet Moto 2124 for the PlayStation, set over a century after the first three games, however the game was cancelled when Jet Moto 3 showed poor sales.
 Jet Moto: SOLAR, developed by RedZone Interactive, was also cancelled.
 SOLAR would have been the first title in the series to appear on the PlayStation 2.